Hunyadi’s Long Campaign in 1443-44 /part one

 You can read the history of the previous years on my page:

 As we had read before, the kingdom was still on the brink of civil war and anarchy.
 We know it was the reason the Ottomans took advantage of the situation and attacked in the previous year but were defeated severely by Hunyadi’s sword.
-Yet, the Ottoman envoys were in Buda, hoping in the victory of their superior forces, unaware of the defeats.
+Yet, the Ottoman envoys were in Buda, hoping for the victory of their superior forces, unaware of the defeats.
 They were ready to offer peace to King Ulászló in case he ceded over Nándorfehérvár aka Belgrade…

 Let us read the letter of Hunyadi to the King, sent in August 1442:

 “If they (my note: the Turks) do not offer us peace under even-handed terms, then, with a strong soul, we will have to endure the inner and outer troubles that lie heavily on us.
-We must face the outer threats a thousand-folds than letting the country be mutilated by derogatory peace-terms, thus making the country smaller.
+We must face the outer threats a thousand-fold than letting the country be mutilated by derogatory peace-terms, thus making the country smaller.
 We do not allow anyone to cut out even a small piece of our Homeland, neither temporarily nor forever.
 We will not tolerate that the land which we had taken over from our honorable forefathers in a considerable powerful state, should suffer mutilation due to unjust peace terms.
 There is no bigger dishonor to us than weakening the country day by day, just out of negligence and defeatism.
 On the contrary, we had better augmenting the country, following the example of our forebearers.
 As a result of this, continuing the war would encourage us to achieve better peace, unlike a different peace that could only be purchased by tearing off parts from the country.
 We do not need such peace!
-By our force, weapons and with our attainments we will fight a more righteous and reasonable peace for us.”
+By our force, weapons, and with our attainments we will fight a more righteous and reasonable peace for us.”

 Even if we consider Hunyadi’s recent victories and the Ottoman Empire’s renewed troubles in the Karaman Province, it would have been a quite daring thing to attack the Turks.
 Especially, when the throne of the young king was not so steady, so to say.